flexion/devops-deployment-metrics/docs/threat-model.md

 log files are only accessible to authorized users or processes and are protected from unauthorized reading, modification, or deletion.
 Regularly monitor and review access logs for log file access patterns to detect any suspicious activities.

+Users of the library should follow best practices for securing the logging files.

 ## Unauthorized Access to GitHub Workflows

 ### Threat